coderefinery/git-collaborative/_guides/guide.md

 ## Typical pitfalls

+### Difference between pull and pull requests

-- The difference between pull and pull requests can be confusing, explain clearly that pull requests are a different mechanism specific to GitHub, GitLab, etc.
+The difference between pull and pull requests can be confusing, explain clearly that pull requests are a different mechanism specific to GitHub, GitLab, etc.

+### Pull requests are from branch to branch, not from commit to branch

-- The behavior that additional commits to a branch from which a pull request has been created get appended to the pull request needs to be explained.
+The behavior that additional commits to a branch from which a pull request has been created get appended to the pull request needs to be explained.

 ### Centralized workflow exercise